 For 340B-eligible hospitals dealing with increasingly tight bottom lines (which essentially means all 340B-eligible hospitals), an in-house specialty pharmacy offers enormous savings and revenue potential.
-Some hospitals generate as much as 600% in 340B specialty pharmacy revenue as they do in traditional retail / outpatient pharmacy 340B revenue.
+Some covered entities generate as much as 600% in specialty pharmacy revenue from 340B drugs as they do in traditional retail / outpatient or contract pharmacy 340B revenue.

 Specialty pharmacy 340B revenue potential: overview

 As we noted in a previous post, the average cost of specialty drugs is significantly higher.
-And while their margins may be lower, the 340B Savings potential of these drugs can be astronomical.
+And while their margins may be lower, the savings potential of these 340B covered outpatient drugs can be astronomical.
 According to a drug trend report by Evernorth, specialty drugs were used by less than 2% of the population in 2020, but accounted for more than 50% of prescription spending.